Ponosus/Addiction.fm/Readme.md

 | `breaks2.js` | main pack, 219 breaks | optional, but far more fun |
 | `breaks3.js` | pack top-up | optional |

 Without `breaks2.js` and `breaks3.js` the radio runs on the base bank; without `breaks.js` it falls back to synthesized drums.
+You can delete them for fun, but the songs won't sound very good.

 ---